The short answer

 Is there a difference between God and Jesus?

 The word “God” is a weird word in English that is fairly ambiguous and causes a lot of problems.
 “God” is the general way that we refer to deities like Zeus or Thor—beings with distinct personalities, limitations, and even moral weaknesses like anger or lust.
-Such gods are very like humans, they simply have a lot more power.
+Such gods are very like humans, but they have a lot more power.

 The Holy Trinity

-You might think that this sounds like we’re talking about three different gods, like Odin, Zeus, and Loki—all of whom are distinct and have their own personalities.
-However, this is not the Christian idea.
-The Christian idea is that we aren’t talking about three different gods, but about one single God who exists in three persons.
-The way that the ancient Christians articulated this was that God consisted of “three persons and one essence”.
+This account may seem to refer to three different gods—like Odin, Zeus, and Loki, all of whom are distinct and have their own personalities.
+However, the Christian idea of the Trinity is that there is one single God who exists in three persons, not three different gods.
+The way that the ancient Christians articulated this idea was that God consisted of “three persons and one essence.”

-You might think that this sounds like we’re talking about one God with three different faces or “modes”: when he’s being fatherly and authoritative, we call him “the Father”, when he’s inspiring us we call him the “Holy Spirit”, and so on.
-But this also is not the Christian idea.
-The Christian idea is that God is both three persons AND one God, with neither the threeness nor the oneness being higher than the other.
+You might think that it sounds like we’re talking about one God with three different faces or “modes”: when he’s being fatherly and authoritative, we call him “the Father,” when he’s inspiring us we call him the “Holy Spirit,” and so on.
+However, the Christian idea is that God is both three persons AND one God, with neither the threeness nor the oneness being higher than the other.

 God vs Jesus: the difference is incarnation

 Who is Jesus?
 Jesus is the name that God the Son took when he became incarnate as a human being.
 God the Son had always existed, eternally, as part of the Trinity, but it wasn’t until two thousand years ago that he became a human being.
-“Incarnate” literally means “to take on flesh”.
-God the Son took on the flesh and blood of human nature the same way that every other human being does: by being born of a human female.
+“Incarnate” means “to take on flesh.”
+God the Son took on the flesh and blood of human nature the same way that every other human being does: by being born of a human woman.
 The Virgin Mary became pregnant by the Holy Spirit and gave birth to Jesus.

 Subscribe